 Rouzbeh Akhbari is an artist working in video installation and film.
 Through a examination of the violences and intimacies that occur at the boundaries of lived experience and constructed histories, Akhbari works to uncover the minutiae of power that organize and regiment the world around us.

-Image: Rouzbeh Akhbari & Sahar Te, Attending Captures, (2021).
-Commissioned by Contemporary Art Forum Kitchener + Area (CAFKA).
-Image rendering courtesy the artists.
+Image: Rouzbeh Akhbari and Sahar Te, Attending Captures (2021), Installation view: Everything Not Saved Will Be Lost.
+Commissioned by Contemporary Art Forum Kitchener + Area (CAFKA), 2021.
+Image courtesy the artists.

 CAFKA would like to recognize its community partner City of Kitchener